APMs reconciliation to IFRS figures, ESMA Guidelines para 26

 Sales and operating profit growth in constant exchange rates

 ‘Growth in constant exchange rates’ means that the effect of changes in exchange rates is excluded.
-It is defined as sales/operating profit for the period measured at the average exchange rates for the same period of the prior year compared with net sales/operating profit for the same period of the prior year.
+It is defined as sales/operating profit for the period measured at the average exchange rates for the same period of the prior year, compared with net sales/operating profit for the same period of the prior year.
 Price adjustments within hyperinflation countries as defined in IAS 29 ‘Financial reporting in hyperinflation economies’ are excluded from the calculation to avoid growth in constant exchange rates being artificially inflated.
 Growth in constant exchange rates is considered to be relevant information for investors in order to understand the underlying development in sales and operating profit by adjusting for the impact of currency fluctuations.

-‘Operating profit after tax to net operating assets’ is defined as ‘operating profit after tax’ (using the effective tax rate) as a percentage of average inventories, receivables, property, plant and equipment, intangible assets and deferred tax assets, less non-interest-bearing liabilities including provisions and deferred tax liabilities (where the average is the sum of the above assets and liabilities at the beginning of the year and at year-end divided by two).
+ROIC is defined as ‘operating profit after tax’ (using the effective tax rate) as a percentage of average inventories, receivables, property, plant and equipment, intangible assets and deferred tax assets, less non-interest-bearing liabilities including provisions and deferred tax liabilities (where the average is the sum of the above assets and liabilities at the beginning of the year and at year-end divided by two).

-Management believes operating profit after tax to net operating assets is a useful measure in providing investors and Management with information regarding the Group’s performance.
+Management believes ROIC is a useful measure in providing investors and Management with information regarding the Group’s performance.
 The calculation of this financial target is a widely accepted measure of earnings efficiency in relation to total capital employed.

-The following table reconciles total financial reserves with cash and cash equivalents, the most directly comparable IFRS financial measure:
+The following tables show the reconciliation of ROIC with operating profit/equity in %, the most directly comparable IFRS financial measure:

 Free cash flow

-Free cash flow is a measure of the amount of cash generated in the period which is available for the Board to allocate between Novo Nordisk’s capital providers, through measures such as dividends, share repurchases and repayment of debt (excluding lease liability repayments) or for retaining in the business to fund future growth.
+Free cash flow is a measure of the amount of cash generated in the period which is available for the Board to allocate between Novo Nordisk’s capital providers, through measures such as dividends, share repurchases and repayment of debt (excluding lease liability repayments) or for retaining within the business to fund future growth.

 The following table shows a reconciliation of free cash flow with net cash generated from operating activities, the most directly comparable IFRS financial measure: